ctu-mrs/ctu-mrs.github.io/docs/120-miscellaneous/3d_model_processing/30-meshlab.md

 #### Improving part of the model

   * Recommend to check videos about **image texturing**.
-First is a [image alingment tool](https://www.youtube.com/watch?v=T7gAuI-LQ2w&ab_channel=MisterP.MeshLabTutorials) to visually align the image on the mesh.
+First is a [image alignment tool](https://www.youtube.com/watch?v=T7gAuI-LQ2w&ab_channel=MisterP.MeshLabTutorials) to visually align the image on the mesh.
 The second is [image parametrization and texturing](https://www.youtube.com/watch?v=OJZRuIzHcVw&ab_channel=MisterP.MeshLabTutorials) showing the final texture creation process and the result.
   * **IMPORTANT NOTICE**.
 It is necessary to cut out the parts of the mesh model, where images are missing.
 Then color the part of the model with images and the rest of the model with the pointcloud.
 Finally, join them into the final model having several texture files.
 Meshlab allows to merge several texture files in one `.ply` file.
   * It might be useful to uncheck **Use distance weight** parameter.
 Otherwise, there will be dark color on some triangles.